czyys/dustforceguide/README.md

 Increasing then keeping your speed after landing on a 45<sup>o</sup> angled ground is called slope boosting.
 As long as you’re not going backwards you don’t have to worry about the landing angle necessary for the boost to work.

-Make sure to also hold ‘down’ until you leave the slope or you’re going to slow down if your dash rhythm isn’t frame perfect.
+Downdash into a slope holding forward and 'down' and dash when you reach the ground.
+Make sure to hold ‘down’ until you leave the slope or you’re going to slow down.

 ![27.webp](Resources/27.webp)